DealSyte/manifesto/readme.md

 ### 10. We’re a lean organization, failing & learning fast.
 ### 11. We love learning new things.
 We never stop improving ourselves!
 ### 12. We are proactive.
 Don’t wait for someone else to say what to do; take the initiative!
-### 13. We work here because we want to work here, and it is our responsibility to ensure this healthy environment.
 ### 14. An idea is overcome with a better one
 ### 15. We recognize and celebrate our team wins.
 ### 16. We are not hierarchical based, we are part of a team and not above/below another team member.